Fleak SQL Language Reference

 Aggregate Functions

-Important Note: Aggregation functions in Fleak SQL only work with the current input event list.
-For HTTP requests with multiple events, aggregation works across all events in the request.
-For Kafka sources, each input event list typically contains only one message.
+Important Note: Aggregation functions in Fleak SQL only work with the current input record list.
+For HTTP requests with multiple records, aggregation works across all records in the request.
+For Kafka sources, each input record list typically contains only one message.

 Set-returning Functions